28 June 2017

 Thanks to the agreement, between 2017 and 2019, UNICEF will buy 523 million doses of pentavalent to vaccinate children in 83 countries.
 It was the culmination of an 18-year-long process led by UNICEF, the GAVI, the Bill and Melinda Gates Foundation, other partners and the vaccine manufacturing industry, to make pentavalent vaccines available to children across the globe.
 In Bangladesh, two community health workers travel with vaccine carriers to vaccinate children in remote rural area.

 However, for high quality vaccines to reach children around the world, it’s not enough to produce them without addressing the logistics to make sure they reach their destination.
 The rule is that vaccines need to be kept between 2 and 8 degrees Celsius up to the point of delivery, or they lose their ability to protect against diseases.
 In countries faced with emergency crises, poor roads, unreliable electricity and high temperatures, it is a daunting challenge.
 In Bangladesh, a Rohingya refugee child is vaccinated against diphtheria with a pentavalent vaccine.

-Today, some of the most vulnerable children, like 10-week-old Mohammed Hassan, who was born in the Rohingya refugee camps of Cox’s Bazar in Bangladesh, have access to the life-saving vaccine.
+Today, some of the most vulnerable children, like 10-week-old Mohammed Hassan, who was born in a remote rural area in Bangladesh, have access to the life-saving vaccine.
 This is thanks to years of work to develop manufacturing capacity, market conditions and logistical solutions to bring affordable access to quality vaccines to children, no matter where they live.